Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Empirical Motivation

+We construct a representative dataset to use as input to our system, allowing us to produce a large set of action plans for analysis.
+We describe our method for constructing ``home templates'' to use as input to the system, then describe our procedure for creating user commands that are representative of our task.

-Several datasets exist for studying human activities of daily living in smart homes~\cite{chimamiwa2021multi, cook2012casas}, usually comprising time-series sensor data collected as people go about daily routines.
-We found, however, a shortage of datasets about typical smart home \emph{configurations}---i.e., metadata about the devices, sensors, and their assignable settings in actual homes.
-We thus constructed three home templates by adapting data from two sources: a dataset of IFTTT smart home routines~\cite{yu2021analysis} and the layout and sensor suite from a home in the CASAs dataset~\cite{cook2012learning}.
+\textbf{Home templates}.
+We constructed three home templates by adapting data from two sources: a dataset of IFTTT smart home routines~\cite{yu2021analysis} and the layout and sensor suite from a home in the CASAs dataset~\cite{cook2012learning}.
 The IFTTT data consists of the most popular ``recipes'' users have created and installed to control devices and automate routines.
-It is an indicator of \emph{which} devices people are using and \emph{how} they are using them, as well as types of goals that are not met by current systems without manual configuration.
+It indicates \emph{which} devices people are using and \emph{how} they are using them, as well as types of goals that are not met by current systems without manual configuration.

 We modeled three homes, $h_1, h_2$, and $h_3$, with different number and diversity of devices.
-We chose which device types to include in each home based on their relative popularity in the IFTTT dataset.
-Smart lights are by far the most popular (as determined by the total number of IFTTT installs that include them), so $h_1$ models the most basic smart home with only lights. $h_2$ adds the next most popular types (climate control and entertainment), while $h_3$ again adds the next most popular types (security, a robot vacuum, and miscellaneous appliances).
+We chose which device types to include in each home based on their popularity in the IFTTT dataset.
+Smart lights are the most popular, so $h_1$ models the most basic smart home with only lights. $h_2$ adds the next most popular types (climate control and entertainment), while $h_3$ again adds the next most popular types (security, a robot vacuum, and miscellaneous appliances).
 Each home has the same suite of sensors, built by taking a subset of the sensors in home HH101 in the CASAs dataset.
-Each home also shares the same layout as HH101---we illustrate each home with its devices in Figure~\ref{fig:home-templates} along with the sensor suite in Figure~\ref{fig:sensors}.
+Each home has the same layout as HH101---we illustrate the homes and devices in Fig.~\ref{fig:home-templates} and the sensor suite in Fig.~\ref{fig:sensors}.